SDG 11 Data Pathfinder

 Health-related Socioeconomic Data

 Air quality-related deaths and diseases that are exacerbated by air pollution are preventable, but prevention requires a knowledge of where vulnerable populations exist and the interventions that are needed in these communities.
-Observations of airborne particulate matter, along with socioeconomic data, can help do just that.
+Observations of airborne particulate matter combined with socioeconomic data help achieve this objective.